isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution425.md

 ---
-title: VEON@Experience Version 1.0 - Package D (VEON Basic (+ hardware) + 5 Stylist, Assistant, Freelancer tool + 2 Software powerpacks)
+title: VEON@Experience is a suite of cloud-based SaaS tools to empower Stylist and Salons in their daily business operations.
+Designed for the next-generation salons, VEON@Experience is extremely visual and easy-to-use for ordinary people like you and me.
+You can use it anytime, anywhere, on any internet-enabled touch screen devices on demand.
 permalink: /productivity-solutions-grant/solutionrepo/solution425
 ---

 ### Description

-VEON@Experience is a suite of cloud-based SaaS tools to empower Stylist and Salons in their daily business operations.
-Designed for the next-generation salons, VEON@Experience is extremely visual and easy-to-use for ordinary people like you and me.
-You can use it anytime, anywhere, on any internet-enabled touch screen devices on demand.
+201013329W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Gamurai_20200038_Annex_3_20200625145018_Part_45.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria